China–United States relations: Rapprochement (1968–1972)

-America's European allies and Canada were pleased by the initiative, especially since many of them had already recognized the PRC.
-In Asia, the reaction was far more mixed.
+America's NATO allies were pleased by the initiative, especially since many of them had already recognized the PRC.
+Throughout the Asia-Pacific, the reaction was far more mixed.
 Japan was annoyed that it had not been told of the announcement until fifteen minutes before it had been made, and feared that the Americans were abandoning them in favor of the PRC.
 A short time later, Japan also recognized the PRC and committed to substantial trade with the continental power.
-South Korea and South Vietnam were both concerned that peace between the United States and the PRC could mean an end to American support for them against their communist enemies.
+South Korea and South Vietnam were both concerned that peace between the US and the PRC could mean an end to American support for them against their communist enemies.
 Throughout the period of rapprochement, both countries had to be regularly assured that they would not be abandoned.
 Taiwan's Chiang Kai-Shek criticized the move, saying: "Today any international appease movement to evil power to seek for political power balance would never helpful for the world peace, instead it elongated the hardship of our 700 million people, and expand the disaster of the world."

-From 21 to 28 February 1972, President Nixon traveled to Beijing, Hangzhou, and Shanghai.
-At the conclusion of his trip, the US and the PRC issued the Shanghai Communiqué, a statement of their respective foreign policy views.
+From February 21 to 28, 1972, President Nixon traveled to Beijing, Hangzhou, and Shanghai.
+At the conclusion of his trip, the U.S. and the PRC issued the Shanghai Communiqué, a statement of their respective foreign policy views.
 In the Communiqué, both nations pledged to work toward the full normalization of diplomatic relations.
 This did not lead to immediate recognition of the People's Republic of China but 'liaison offices' were established in Beijing and Washington.
-The US acknowledged the PRC position that all Chinese on both sides of the Taiwan Strait maintain that there is only one China and that Taiwan is part of China.
-The statement enabled the US and PRC to temporarily set aside the issue of Taiwan and open trade and communication.
-Also, the US and China both agreed to take action against 'any country' that is to establish 'hegemony' in the Asia-Pacific.
-On several issues, such as the ongoing conflicts in Korea, Vietnam, and Israel, the US and China were unable to reach a common understanding.
+The U.S. acknowledged the PRC position that all Chinese on both sides of the Taiwan Strait maintain that there is only one China and that Taiwan is part of China.
+The statement enabled the U.S. and PRC to temporarily set aside the issue of Taiwan and open trade and communication.
+Also, the U.S. and China both agreed to take action against "any country" that is to establish "hegemony" in the Asia-Pacific.
+On several issues, such as the ongoing conflicts in Korea, Vietnam, and Israel, the U.S. and China were unable to reach a common understanding.

-Most major anti-US propaganda disappeared in China after the Nixon visit; although there was still occasional criticism of US imperialism, the Soviet Union had definitively become China's arch-foe in the 1970s.